mHealthTechnologies/mHealthDroid/README.md

 After selecting a particular device from the list, a menu with several options is displayed.
 The options vary depending on the device's type and its status.
 The possible options are listed below:

 - *Connect/Disconnect*.
-With this option, the device is either connected (if it was disconnected) or disconnected (if it was connected).
+It allows to connect or disconnect the device.
 Since the mobile device does not need to be connected or disconnected, this function is only available for Shimmer devices.
 - *Start/Stop streaming*.
-With this option, the device either starts or stops streaming.
+It permits to init or finalize the streaming process.
 - *Sensors*.
-This option throws a window to set the enabled sensors.
-The sensors available can be different for each kind of device.
-It is only showed when the device is not streaming.
+This option opens a window to set the enabled sensors.
+The available sensors can be different for each kind of device.
+This option is only showed when the device is not streaming.
 - *Configuration*.
 This option opens a window to set the device configuration.
 Here, it is also set whether the data must be stored into the database.
 The device configuration can be different for each kind of device.
 It is only showed when the device is not streaming.
 - *Remove*.
 This option removes a device from the devices list.